Mirza Džomba: Retirement

-Since his retirement Džomba has stayed involved in handball especially with Zamet and its youth academy.
+Since his retirement, Džomba has stayed involved in handball especially with Zamet and its youth academy.

 Džomba spent some time playing for football club Pomorac veterans team.

-In 2012 he appeared in a documentary film of titled Riječki Olimpijci.
+In 2012, he appeared in a documentary film of titled Riječki Olimpijci.
 The documentary directed by Vanja Vinković focuses on the Olympic medalists of the city of Rijeka and their Olympic success from 1924 to 2012.

-As of March 2016 Džomba is the president of the Handball Association of Primorje-Gorski Kotar, taking the position from his former coach Darko Dunato.
+As of March 2016, Džomba is the president of the Handball Association of Primorje-Gorski Kotar, taking the position from his former coach Darko Dunato.

-On 12 April 2016 Džomba took part in a charity football match on Stadion Rujevica.
+On 12 April 2016, Džomba took part in a charity football match on Stadion Rujevica.
 It was a pre match for the HNK Rijeka all stars and cult celebrities.
 Džomba's celebrity side lost 6:3 to ex footballers such as Goran Vlaović, Admir Hasančić and Boško Balaban.

-On 14 December he was named on the executive board of sports in Rijeka Sports Federation for handball.
+On 14 December, he was named on the executive board of sports in Rijeka Sports Federation for handball.

 TV personality

-Džomba si a well known and well liked TV personality in Croatia.
-Besides sports related TV shows and commercials he appeared in the first episode of Najveći hrvatski misteriji with colleague Igor Vori in 2009.
-The same year he was prank phone called by comedians Davor Jurkotić and Mario Batifjaka on the show Bijele udovice.
+Džomba is a well-known TV personality in Croatia.
+Besides sports-related TV shows and commercials, he appeared in the first episode of Najveći hrvatski misteriji with colleague Igor Vori in 2009.
+The same year, he was prank called by comedians Davor Jurkotić and Mario Batifjaka on the show Bijele udovice.

 Džomba was a studio commentator for the 2015 World Championship with Blaženko Lacković and for the 2016 European Championship with Goran Šprem on Croatian channel RTL.

 During December 2016 Džomba guest starred in U zdrav mozak Celebrity prank calling friends with host Davor Jurkotić.